JoinColony/docs/colony/forge/creator-forge/quickstart-guide.md

 # Colony Quickstart Guide

-**Welcome to the Colony Quickstart Guide!
-We are thrilled to help you take your organization to the next level.**
+**This guide will get you from zero to DAO in a matter of minutes.**

-Each of these seven steps will lay the groundwork for your DAO to reach its full potential.
-The entire process can be completed in just a few minutes, but don't hesitate to reach out to a Colony team member on [Discord](https://discord.gg/feVZWwysqM) if you need any assistance along the way.
+Each of these seven steps will lay the groundwork for your colony.
+The entire process can be completed in just a few minutes, so be sure to join the [Colony Community](https://discord.gg/feVZWwysqM) to share your journey with other DAO builders.

 ## Step 1: Define Your DAO